top of page

 https://www.abc.net.au/news/2025-10-13/mike-bush-crime-plan-victoria-police-restructure/105884478?utm_source=abc_news_app&utm_medium=content_shared&utm_campaign=abc_news_app&utm_content=other

-KIMBERLEY WOMAN PART OF SEVEN SISTERS PROJECT MAKES SUBMISSION TO UN IN FIGHT FOR JUSTICE - 2025 WA
+KIMBERLEY WOMAN PART OF SEVEN SISTERS PROJECT MAKES SUBMISSION TO UN IN FIGHT FOR JUSTICE - 2025 WESTERN AUSTRALIA

 Irene Davey has made a submission to the United Nations alleging mishandling of her daughter's disappearance by WA Police and the Australian Navy.
 Her case is one of seven West Australian cases examining missing or murdered Aboriginal women, being submitted as part of a project called the Seven Sisters.